Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 The listing of the tortoise became a big stick for the government to use to battle ranchers, Bundy believes.
 “I don’t know why they want the ranchers off the land other than they want control.”

+“…during the 1960s and 1970s, the appreciation for public lands and expectations for their management changed.
+This shift in the approach to land management was made clear by such laws as the National Environmental Policy Act of 1969; the Endangered Species Act of 1973; and the Federal Land Policy and Management Act of 1976.

+“As a result, the BLM also shifted from managing grazing in general.
+The agency began to improve the management or protection of specific rangeland resources such as riparian areas; threatened and endangered species; sensitive plant species; and cultural or historical objects.
+Consistent with this enhanced role, the BLM developed or modified the terms and conditions of grazing permits and leases.
+The agency also implemented new range improvement projects to address specific resource issues.”

-For ranchers in that area to lose the ability to graze on their BLM permits is akin to a pink slip, Bundy said.
-About 85 percent of the land in Nevada is federally managed.
+For ranchers in that area to lose the ability to graze federal permits or what Ryan calls ‘land belonging to the Nevada people,’ is akin to a pink slip, he said.
+About 85 percent of the land in Nevada is under some kind of federal oversight.

-“We ranch on hundreds of thousands of acres,” he said of the BLM land their cattle graze.
+“We ranch on hundreds of thousands of acres,” Ryan said of the land their cattle graze.
 But they own 160 acres, about 60 of which are irrigatable.

 “First they claimed that cattle caused the desert tortoise harm and reduced grazing numbers,” he remembers.

-Where cattle have never been shown to damage a tortoise or its home, ravens (a protected bird) and coyotes are known tortoise predators.
+While cattle have never been shown to damage a tortoise or its home, ravens (a protected bird) and coyotes are known tortoise predators.
 Cattle and sheep have improved tortoise living conditions – leaving behind manure that the tortoises happily consume, he said.
-“They aren’t tall enough to reach a lot of shrubs, and they get nutrution and moisture from droppings.”
+“They aren’t tall enough to reach a lot of shrubs, and they get nutrition and moisture from droppings.”

 Bundy also points out that hundreds of thousands of tortoises were euthanized when a “sanctuary” became so overrun with them they were without resources to care for them.